-In the following post, you’ll learn about the specifics of iPaaS, how it surpasses ETL in its functionalities and what the areas of its implementation are.
-Additionally, you will find a few sources that will guide you through the great number of various iPaaS offerings and help you learn about some modern trends in data integration.
+, how it surpasses ETL in its functionalities and what the areas of its implementation are.
+Additionally, you will find a few sources that will guide you through the great number of various iPaaS offerings and help you learn about some modern trends in the area of data integration solutions.

 Last but not least, you will get to know a few best practices that, hopefully, will help you make an informed decision when selecting the right iPaaS.

 Modern data platforms such as cloud-based data solutions make things much simpler by enabling the transformation of data as it is queried within these platforms.

 However, masses of raw data are difficult to make sense of for people who aren’t experts.
 There is still a need to transform data into a clean and readable format with a strongly defined data model before it is queried.
 One way to do that is to use iPaaS.

 iPaaS is a cloud-based, multi-tenant integration tool for extracting data from different sources, transforming the data by applying a set of rules to prepare it for querying and analysis, and finally, loading the transformed data into the target system(-s), which can be practically anything from a database to data analysis platform to a system of record.

 It is not difficult to see, therefore, how iPaaS is simply a means of data integration and a modern successor of the classic ETL tools to consolidate data for driving better business decisions.